Vanille-N/website/data/treebor/src/protectors.md

   this function call.
-We model this by adding a boolean flag `conflicted` to `Reserved` that is initially `false`, becomes `true` if the tag is protected while a foreign read occurs, and triggers UB if it is `true` while the tag is still protected if we try to perform a foreign write.
+We model this by adding a boolean flag `conflicted` to `Reserved` that is initially `false`, becomes `true` if the tag is protected while a foreign read occurs, and triggers UB if it is `true` while the tag is still protected if we try to perform a child write.

 > <span class="sbnote">
 **[Note: Stacked Borrows]** This mostly aligns with the concept of protectors